jasonbisson/Google_Cloud_Terraform_Container/README.markdown

 # [Terraform](https://www.terraform.io/docs) cloud builder

 This is a fork from [cloud builders repo](https://github.com/GoogleCloudPlatform/cloud-builders-community).
-It's solid repo, but I only wanted Terraform builder to have know provenance for the Terraform binary.
+It's solid repo, but I only wanted Terraform builder.

 This builder can be used to run the terraform tool in the GCE.
 From the Hashicorp Terraform [product page][terraform]: